tarwn/lessthandot-hugo/blogs/content/posts/2010-09-10-when-can-you-grab-rowcount-into-a-variab.md

 The value that the @SomeCount parameter returns will be 1 because the _SET @param = value_ always sets the @@ROWCOUNT value to 1.
 Here is what Books On Line has on statements that make a simple assignment

 > Statements that make a simple assignment always set the @@ROWCOUNT value to 1.
 No rows are sent to the client.
-Examples of these statements are: SET @local_variable, RETURN, READTEXT, and select without query statements such as SELECT GETDATE() or SELECT &#8216;Generic Text&#8217;.
+Examples of these statements are: SET @local_variable, RETURN, READTEXT, and select without query statements such as SELECT GETDATE() or SELECT &#8216;Generic Text'.

-Let&#8217;s look at another example, what do you think will be returned in the query below
+Let's look at another example, what do you think will be returned in the query below

 sql
 DECLARE @SomeCount INT, @SomeOtherCount int